Open menu

-How to Improve Magento Search Results
+How to Improve Magento Search Results (Updated for 2024)

-According to numerous studies, those who use your on-site search bring higher conversions.
-Well, that’s reasonable: these people know what they want and have a strong intent to buy.
+According to numerous studies, potential customers who use your on-site search bring higher conversion rates.
+Well, that's reasonable: these people know what they want and have a strong intent to buy.
 The rest perform a search just in case and might not have exact plans.
 Anyway, the outcomes largely depend on the search results.
 Will they be relevant and delivered quickly?

-On-Site Search: Important Stats
+User-friendly On-Site Search Bar: Important Stats

 Consulting companies and B2B services constantly study the role on-site search plays for online retailers.
 Take a look at some data: